cogumbreiro/cogumbreiro.github.io/index.md

 <figcaption>My v-Card as a QR Code.</figcaption>
 </figure>

+Tiago is a postdoc at [Rice University], working with [Vivek Sarkar].
-Tiago is excited by concurrency theory and parallel programming.
+He is excited by concurrency theory and parallel programming.
 In his Ph.D. thesis, entitled [Programming Multicores Safely], Tiago proposed two techniques to handle barrier deadlocks: a deadlock-free programming interface, and a runtime verification tool, called